Linaro/hcqc/README.md

     [ "       cond .L5", [ "1",
     [ ".L1         end", [ "0",

-It corresponds to the first and second column parts of the csv file of the result report file.
+It corresponds to the first and second column parts of the CSV file of the result report file.

     CFG,DEPTH
     kernel cond .L1,0